OfficeDev/outlook-dev-docs/docs/actionable-messages/card-reference.md

 > - **Do** use Markdown to format text.
 > - **Don't** use HTML markup in your cards.
 HTML is ignored and treated as plain text.
 >
+> Follow these guidelines when formatting text fields.

 ### Using sections